D7039E-E7032E/Project-Report/README.md

 |	Figure 26	|	Figure 27	|

 <p>
   The two worlds that were used were the house world and the turtle world. they are displayed orthographically in figure 26 and 27.
 The turtle world was chosen for its simplicity and the house world was chosen because it was a more complex environment.
 A world that simulated the environment that the TB3B would eventually explore was not used as there was no world such as this already provided.
-It was decided that this was uneccesary workload as there are real world environments at the university campus that satisfies our requirements.
+It was decided that this was unnecessary workload as there are real-world environments at the university campus that satisfies our requirements.
 </p>

 ### 4.3 Navigation